A Snowboard Sizing Guide

 #1 Boot Size (Step One In The Snowboard Sizing Guide)

 It all starts with your snowboard boot size.
 Nothing is more important when it comes to getting the right sized board.
-That is why brands make narrow, regular, mid-wide and wide boards.
-Unfortunately many don’t even address boot sizing and if they do, they are often very liberal in their recommendations if they recommend a boot size at all.
+That is why brands make narrow, regular, mid-wide to wide boards and Ultra-Wide Boards.
+Unfortunately many brands make these sizes but then don’t even address boot sizing.
+Even worse others make one width that’s more for a particular boot size and dhen don’t even specify.
+If the Brands do recommend boot sizes, they are often very liberal in their recommendations so the low and high sizes don’t always work.
+Why don’t they fix this?
+Well it’s hard, this is a new sport and often those that know just don’t have the time and resources.

 If the boots hit the snow, it lifts up the edge and you usually end up slamming into the ground like in this video.